 Having driven alongside the Danube all this way, it’s time to get yourself on it.
-Boat cruises run regularly between Melk and Krems - contact the companies, DDSG and Brandner, for schedules.
+River cruises run regularly between Melk and Krems - contact the companies, DDSG and Brandner, for schedules.
 Once you’re aboard, you can enjoy your latest favorite Grüner as the vineyard responsible slowly eases by on the shore.
 Several options for both lunch and dinner await, including Holzapfel, Florianihof, Jamek and, yes, a longed-for return to Nikolaihof.
 When at last you peel yourself away from Lower Austria, your final order of business is to attune your nose to the fresh apricots that give the wine its fruitiness, and the country some of its most beloved dishes.

 Fly to Vienna in style on Austrian Airlines, with flights from 7 airports in North America.Fly with Austrian Airlines